sgmurphy/wordpress-plugins/vk-all-in-one-expansion-unit/readme.txt

 2. This is an example of SNS cooperation setting screen.

 == Changelog ==

+= 9.97.2 =
+[ Bug fix ] In WordPress 6.5, a link to the plugin page has been added to the admin bar on the front end by default.
+Consequently, ExUnit has been modified to no longer add this link on the front end.

 = 9.97.1 =
 [ Bug fix ][ Child page index ] In the case of automatically inserting the child page list without using a block, the issue where all pages were displayed in WordPress 6.5 has been fixed.